anc1llary/bitmap_stego_builder/README.md

 # bitmap_stego_builder

-This is a small command line utility that leverages a common stegonography technique by convertin raw bytes into pixels in a bitmap.
+This is a compact command line tool that employs a widely used steganography method, which entails encoding raw bytes as pixels within a bitmap image.
+Threat actors leverage this technique to store staged payloads for post execution.

 ## Command line options